 Advocacy and exploitation don’t mix!
 Write and publish open letters to the HSUS Board of Directors urging them to put an end to their organization’s destructive engagement in extreme conflicts of interest.
 Let them know that you cannot support an organization that is betraying the animals, the activists, and the cause itself.

 3. Keep them off the podium

 Encourage the organizers of animal advocacy conferences to stand up for the 50,000 Pigs by refusing to give HSUS a platform for selling out the animals and the cause.
 Ask them to say “no” to whatever benefits they receive from having HSUS involved in their events.

 4. Be the voice of conscience

 Insist on discussing the fate of the 50,000 Pigs whenever and wherever HSUS representatives are making presentations on farm animal issues.
+Download our informational flyer to print out and distribute to audiences at these events.
 End the silence, and demand that HSUS stop betraying these animals, and millions more, by propagating the "humane" myth.